 Buddy and his buddies tasted the aging bourbon every now and then and have finally decided 40-plus years in the barrel is long enough.
 It is time!
 All of the barrels have lost a good portion of their contents to the Angel's share, but a limited and exclusive amount of the bourbon has carried through in grand fashion.
 The strength has grown from 107 barrel proof to an average of 115 barrel proof today.

 An exclusive number of bottles will be put up for sale on March 1, 2018 with all profits benefiting various Veterans Groups and the first bottle going to The Congressional Medal of Honor Foundation.
-The Frazier is also hosting a Final Reserve, James Thompson & Brother tasting event as part of the Bourbon Classic on March 1, 2018.

 A very select few Bourbon enthusiasts will not only get a chance to purchase a 750 milliliter bottle of Final Reserve, they will also receive a 100 milliliter tasting bottle, a crystal tasting glass, a piece of a barrel stave from the barrel and 12 page booklet telling Thompson’s story, all packaged beautifully in a crafted display case.